r-mudoi/Utilizing-a-novel-convolutional-neural-network-model-on-MRI-FLAIR-scans-to-predict-survival-prognosi/README.md

 # Utilizing a novel convolutional neural network model on MRI FLAIR scans to predict survival prognosis of high grade glioma patients

-This repository is the official implementation of Utilizing a novel convolutional neural network model on MRI FLAIR scans to predict survival prognosis of high grade glioma patients.
+This repository is the official implementation of "Utilizing a novel convolutional neural network model on MRI FLAIR scans to predict survival prognosis of high grade glioma patients."

 ## Requirements